djangonauts/django-hstore/doc/index.rst

 Model setup
 ^^^^^^^^^^^

-.the `DictionaryField` definition is straightforward:
+the `DictionaryField` definition is straightforward:
 [source, python]
 ----
 from django.db import models